r0ss26/aws-certified-developer-notes/README.md

   - Route traffic to a single resource
 - Weighted
   - Control the % of the requests that go to each specific resource
-  - DNS records must have the samme name and type
+  - DNS records must have the same name and type
   - Can be associated with health checks
   - used for load balancing between regions
 - Latency